Myopic Macular Degeneration

-There are three categories of myopia; Physiological, high and pathological (Degenerative) myopia.
+There are three categories of myopia; physiological, high and pathological myopia (myopic degeneration).

-Physiological myopia has refractive error less than 6 diapter with axial length of less than 26 mm while high myopia has more than 6 diapter with axial length more than 26 mm.
+Physiological myopia has refractive error less than 6 diopters with axial length of less than 26 mm while high myopia has more than 6 diopters with axial length more than 26 mm.

 Degenerative (Pathological) myopia is the same as high myopia with failure of stabilization of the axial length of the eye with progressive expansion and elongation of the globe.
 This expansion makes the sclera, choroid and retina thinner than those in normal eyes.

 The causes of pathological myopia are unclear but both genetics and environmental factors can play a role.

 Hereditary diseases such as Marfan syndrome, Stickler syndrome, Down syndrome and Ehlers-Danlos Syndrome can be associated with progressive myopia.

 Anterior chamber is deeper than normal and there is high incidence of open angle glaucoma in these patients.
 Incidence of other types of glaucoma can be higher such as Pigmentary Dispersion Glaucoma and Steroid induced glaucoma.

 Early formation of cataract especially nuclear sclerosis and posterior subcapsular cataract.